department-of-veterans-affairs/va.gov-team/teams/vsa/teams/sitewide-content/checklists/content-checklist.md

 ### Accessibility standards

 - [ ] Confirm all links contain a purpose and a target.
 A user will know from just the link text what the link does and where it is sending them.
-[Read more about making links accessible](https://www.accessibilityoz.com/2014/02/links-and-accessibility/)
+[Read more about making links accessible on AccessibilityOz](https://www.accessibilityoz.com/2014/02/links-and-accessibility/)
 - [ ] Tell users where they'll land if your link will take them off VA.gov: Make sure the words in the text link, action link, or button indicate to the user that they're leaving VA.gov and where they're going.
 - [ ] Confirm all phone numbers are in aria labels.
 [Learn how to code numbers with aria labels](https://design.va.gov/content-style-guide/dates-and-numbers#phone-numbers)
 - [ ] Confirm that the heirarchy of headings is correct (H1 to H2 to H3—levels shouldn't be skipped).
 [Read WCAG documentation](https://www.w3.org/WAI/tutorials/page-structure/headings/) NOTE: After we add a link to this from our style guide entry for "Page titles and section titles", change this content checklist link to point to our style guide entry.